 A study by ComRes for RICS found that homebuyers spend an average of £5,750 on repairs once they have moved in, often as a result of not getting the right survey done.

 Original article: RICS Modus Magazine Jul – Aug 2017 edition

 JDB Surveys Managing Director and Chartered Building Surveyor Jon Battle adds,

 “Having a Homebuyers or Full Building Survey, is an inexpensive way of giving you peace of mind during your property buying or selling process.

 “A Homebuyers or Full Building Survey is not to be confused with a Mortgage Valuation Report.
-A mortgage valuation surveyor does not work for you, he works for your mortgage lender.
-His brief is to check that the value of the property is commensurate with the value of the loan.
-He will not give you a report on the condition of the property.”
+A mortgage valuation surveyor does not work for you, they work for your mortgage lender.
+Their brief is to check that the value of the property is commensurate with the value of the loan.
+They will not give you a report on the condition of the property.”

 According to a recent survey 1 in 4 buyers relied solely on a mortgage valuation report, of these 25% end up with unplanned work in the first year amounting to an average cost of over £1,100.*

 How will a RICS Home Survey help you if you’re buying a house?

 Buying a house is probably the most expensive purchase you will ever make and is not without risk.
 Getting a survey from an RICS Chartered Surveyor will highlight any problems which could lead to expensive surprises later.
 Remember a survey is a “HEALTH CHECK FOR BUILDINGS”.